 Derek: What is culture hacking?

-Culture hacking is really about looking at the people who are operating right now and trying to figure out how you're going to help them go from A to B, making that change.
+Culture hacking is about looking at the people who are operating right now and trying to figure out how you're going to help them go from A to B, making that change.
 What is that the experience going to be like?

-What we have done, to Scott's point, is we've forced our security team to have empathy for the DevOps teams.
+What we have done, to Scott's point, is that we've forced our security team to have empathy for the DevOps teams.
 We go through the process of developing something in the cloud, utilizing it as a method of taking their paranoia and trying to balance the notion of getting something done within a specific time frame.
-We try to really wrangle what it takes to do those things securely and safely, but ultimately still be able to deliver for the business.
+We try to really wrangle what it takes to do those things securely and safely, but ultimately still deliver for the business.

 Culture hacking really comes into play when you're figuring out how to move somebody from the rock they're on to the rock you need them to be on.

-Shannon: Yeah, Sonatype Nexus is a fantastic platform.
+Shannon: Yeah, Sonatype is a fantastic platform.
 We love the Nexus repositories.
 We love how you guys put together a community.
 We learn a lot.

-Derek: When you govern what open source, third-party or proprietary components are being used by developers is there any kind of feedback from the teams saying, "Hey, you're restricting my behavior, not improving my innovation"?
+Derek: When you govern what open source, third-party or proprietary components are being used by developers is there any feedback from the teams saying, "Hey, you're restricting my behavior, not improving my innovation"?

 It's about taking responsibility and accountability for the things that you're doing from security perspective in your development process.

 Derek: Your practices are very mature.
 You've clearly developed them over a long time, and some people watching this might think, "Well, Intuit's a huge organization," and it may be daunting to them if they haven't started down the path of Rugged DevOps.
-Can you be a small team and have success in these kind of practices?
+Can you be a small team and have success in these practices?

 A person has to come in, program something, secure something, operate it, and create a demo, all within their first week.

-When I first started this journey, I was a security guy - a pen tester.
+When I started this journey, I was a security guy - a pen tester.
 It was always the developer’s fault.
 Developers always made the mistakes.
 I always had to clean up after them.
 But after six months of developing Ruby APIs and Ruby and working my butt off in code, the empathy was there.

 When we went through several drills and actually practiced the muscle of defending the company against an attack, and people were upset.
 "Oh, I had to do all this work."